aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-insights/index.md

 If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/prereqs/connect/).
 Once connected, enter one of the following commands, replacing the placeholders appropriately.

+!!! warning "Region Check"
+    Ensure you are still working in the **primary region**, especially if you are following the links above to open the service console at the right screen.

 If you have completed the [Create a New DB Cluster](/provisioned/create/) lab, and created the Aurora DB cluster manually execute this command:

 ```shell